 - Eight-in-ten oil and gas professionals feel less secure in their jobs than they did a year ago

 - 42 per cent believe the sector has contracted over the past 12 months

 - But two-thirds expect advances in engineering to open up important opportunities in the next three years

-The third annual oil and gas Global Energy Talent Index (GETI), the world’s largest energy recruitment and employment trends report, shows that oil and gas businesses must continue evolving their approach to attracting and recruiting talent.
+LONDON, UK, 12 January 2021, The fifth annual Global Energy Talent Index (GETI), the world’s largest energy recruitment and employment trends report, is released today, showing that the COVID-19 pandemic has ushered in a crisis of confidence for the oil and gas workforce.

-Airswift and Energy Jobline surveyed more than 17,000 energy professionals and hiring managers in 162 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
+Airswift and Energy Jobline surveyed 16,000 energy professionals and hiring managers in 166 countries across five industry sub-sectors: oil and gas, renewables, power, nuclear and petrochemicals.
 The report is available to download at https://www.getireport.com/download-report.